TaitoUnited/full-stack-template/README.md

 ### Additional steps for a migrated project

 TODO Something about additional steps if an old project was migrated.
+The following implementation changes:

+* Dockerfiles --> also for local development?
 * Stackdriver
 * Sentry
 * Secrets